Louis II, Prince of Monaco: Reign

 On 26 June 1922, Prince Albert I died in Paris.
 Louis Grimaldi ascended to the throne as Louis II, Prince of Monaco.
-While his reign never achieved the grandeur of his father, Louis II left an indelible imprint on the tiny principality.
-In 1924 the Monaco Football Club was formed and in 1929, the first Grand Prix of Monaco automobile race was held, won by Charles Grover (aka "Williams") driving a Bugatti painted in what would become the famous British racing green color.
+While his reign never achieved the grandeur of his father, Louis II left an indelible imprint on the principality.
+In 1924 the Monaco Football Club was formed and in 1929, the first Grand Prix of Monaco automobile race was held, won by William Grover-Williams, driving a Bugatti painted in what would become the famous British racing green color.
 He collected artefacts belonging to Napoleon I which are now assembled and displayed in the Napoleon Museum attached to the Prince's Palace in Monte Carlo.

-Particularly in the earlier years of Prince Louis' reign, he acquired the reputation for administrative probity: he obtained the departure of Camille Blanc who had long managed Monte Carlo Casino, about whom there were increasing questions as to his administration of the Casino's affairs.
+Particularly in the earlier years of Louis's reign, he acquired the reputation for administrative probity: he obtained the departure of Camille Blanc who had long managed Monte Carlo Casino yet who faced increasing questions regarding his administration of the casino's affairs.

+In 1931 revolutionaries planned to depose Louis II and replace him with Prince Pierre, Duke of Valentinois, his son-in-law.
+This was provoked by agitation from the administrator of the Monte Carlo Casino, René Léon, and planned to also dismantle the influence of the casino over the principality.
+The date was set for 15 April of that year but never materialised for unknown reasons.

-In 1931, the prestige of Monaco's cultural life received a boost when René Blum was hired to form the "Ballet de l'Opéra à Monte-Carlo."
-Just before the outbreak of World War II in 1939, a modern large football stadium had been built where the Universiade were staged at the newly named "Stade Prince Louis II."
+In 1931, the prestige of Monaco's cultural life received a boost when René Blum was hired to form the Ballet de l'Opéra à Monte-Carlo.
+Just before the outbreak of World War II in 1939, a modern large football stadium was built where the Universiade were staged at the newly named "Stade Prince Louis II".